trailofbits/essence/README.md

 * Functions that use `stdio`
 * Purity discovery, meaning that if your program is compiled with -O0 all functions will be listed as impure

-### About purity
-Our focus is primarly "pure" functions.
-There are two major categories of pure functions

-1. `read none`:
-   This category returns the same value for the same input every no matter how often the function is called.
-   Additionally a `read none` functions are not allowed to have side-effects and hence are not allowed to touch memory at all.

-2. `write only`: These functions are similar to `read none` with the exception that these _are_ allowed to _write_ to memory.
-Since they are not allowed read from memory the behaviour should still be identical for every identical input, but this class can save for instance the return values to a global variable

 ## Install instructions